PatonaIM/BMAD_SIEG/docs/prd.md

 ## Epic 1.5: Speech-to-Speech AI Interview Capability

-**Epic Goal:** Transform the text-based interview system into a natural voice-driven experience by integrating Azure Speech Services for speech-to-text and text-to-speech capabilities.
+**Epic Goal:** Transform the text-based interview system into a natural voice-driven experience by integrating OpenAI speech services (Whisper STT + TTS API) for speech-to-text and text-to-speech capabilities.
 By epic completion, candidates can speak their answers naturally while the AI responds with voice, creating an engaging conversational interview.
 The system maintains hybrid mode support (speak answers, type code) and gracefully degrades to text-only if speech services fail.
+The backend processes all audio to secure API keys and enable future provider migration.
 This epic delivers the "wow factor" that differentiates Teamified from competitors.

-### Story 1.5.1: Azure Speech Services Integration
+### Story 1.5.1: OpenAI Speech Services Integration (Backend-Processed)

 **As a** developer,
-**I want** Azure Speech Services integrated for speech-to-text and text-to-speech processing,
+**I want** OpenAI Whisper (STT) and TTS API integrated with provider abstraction layer,
-**so that** the system can capture candidate speech and generate AI voice responses.
+**so that** the system can capture candidate speech, generate AI voice responses, and support future migration to Azure/GCP alternatives.

 **Acceptance Criteria:**

-1. Azure Speech Services account provisioned with API keys configured in environment variables
+1. OpenAI API keys configured in environment variables (backend only, never exposed to frontend)
-2. Azure Speech SDK installed and configured in backend (Python SDK)
+2. Provider abstraction layer implemented with `SpeechProvider` interface for future Azure/GCP support
-3. Speech-to-text service integrated with support for continuous recognition
+3. OpenAI Whisper API integrated for speech-to-text with support for audio file uploads
-4. Text-to-speech service integrated with neural voice selection (natural sounding)
+4. OpenAI TTS API integrated with neural voice selection (`alloy` voice for professional tone)
-5. Voice selection configured (professional, neutral tone appropriate for interviews)
+5. Backend audio processing pipeline ensures API key security and consistent audio quality
-6. Audio format handling implemented (support for common formats: WAV, MP3, WebM)
+6. Audio format handling implemented (support for common formats: WAV, MP3, WebM, Opus)
-7. Error handling for Azure API failures with fallback to text-only mode
+7. Error handling for OpenAI API failures with fallback to text-only mode
-8. Cost tracking implemented for speech service usage (audio minutes consumed)
+8. Cost tracking implemented for speech service usage ($0.006/min STT, $0.015/1K chars TTS)

 ### Story 1.5.2: Real-Time Audio Capture - Frontend